 In January 2019, Venture Up returned with the support of our awesome sponsors.
-Based at Victoria University School of Business, the 4-week programme hosted 34 of New Zealand’s future leaders.
+Based at Victoria University School of Business, the programme hosted 34 of New Zealand’s future leaders.

 After forming teams on day one, participants learned how to test assumptions, validate ideas with customers and build key business skills that will serve them well moving into the future.